 Conversely, you may decide not to put training on the resume if your child’s credits are so recognizable that classes are not a positive selling point.
 Sometimes it is better to let them think you are naturally gifted.
 Note: If your resume is going to be circulated in Los Angeles or New York , you will take off all direct or hinted information related to a talent competition.
 This includes awards and training from competition staff.

 8. Special Skills…BE CREATIVE.
 Heck, get a little wacky here (but no where else).
 Does your child do any dialects/accents?
 Are they good with animals?
 Ride a horse?
 Play sports?
 Cries on cue?
 This is the section where you can tell them ANYTHING your child has to offer.
 If she can burp her ABCs—put it here.
+If your child has experience with circus arts like aerial silks, put it here.
 This is your chance to let a little of your child’s unique personality come shining through.
 Remember to update this area to be age appropriate.
 While we’re thrilled when we get to list little Johnny, at age 5, can read.
 When Johnny is 12, that special ‘reading’ skill is going to look a little silly!

 Like all of the other marketing tools and decisions we make as parents, these are decisions to discuss with your representation.
 They may prefer something slightly different and you want to give them the format and information they want to work with.